 “The US does act as a sheriff, perhaps self-appointed but widely welcomed nevertheless, trying to enforce some peace and justice in what Americans see as a lawless world where outlaws need to be deterred, often through the muzzle of a gun.”

-- It has been suggested that a ‘unipolar’ world, in which Americawould act as the world’s “sheriff”, would be more stable – but the world won’t accept America as a monarch, as China’s defence spending clearly indicates (in March 2018 a BBC report was entitled China NPC: Government sets trillion yuan military budget).
+Such a world might be stable – but the world won’t accept America as a monarch, as China’s defence spending clearly indicates (in March 2018 a BBC report was entitled China NPC: Government sets trillion yuan military budget).
 And the invasion of Iraq (8.7.6) made America seem much less trustworthy as a sheriff, from the rest of the world’s perspective.

-- A multipolar world cannot be stable either.
-Carl Schmitt believed that a balance of power between strong nation-states, whereby every country has the right to make war, would be sustainable – but the First World War demonstrated very effectively how rapidly a reliance on mutual fear can collapse.
+A multipolar world cannot be stable either.
+Section 5 of the Stanford Encyclopaedia of Philosophy entry on Carl Schmitt summarised his belief that a balance of power between strong nation-states, whereby every country has the right to make war, would be sustainable – but the First World War demonstrated very effectively how rapidly a reliance on mutual fear can collapse.
 In the 21st century the major powers will be sufficiently deterred by each other’s strength to avoid direct confrontations with each other, but it will not stop them from having armed conflict over other territories such as Taiwan.
 Confrontations (7.4.5) would continue, in the absence of rules that they agree to comply with.

-- A ‘Premier league for democracy’, as proposed by Philip Bobbittfor example, might be more decisive than the UN but would have many of the same problems and would deepen existing divisions between the West and the rest of the world.
+A ‘Premier league for democracy’, as proposed by Philip Bobbitt in Prospect Magazine, might be more decisive than the UN but would have many of the same problems and would deepen existing divisions between the West and the rest of the world.